upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 Adjust the `Cluster` and `Pooler` resources to your needs, for example by changing the `spec.storage.size` or `spec.imageName`.

-CloudNativePG takes care of setting up the necessary Secrets, you just need to configure Spaces to use them.
+CloudNativePG takes care of setting up the necessary Secrets.

-You can now install Spaces however you want making sure to pass the settings below:
+Next, configure Spaces to use the CloudNativePG secrets:

 ```shell
 helm upgrade --install ... \